 Our International Program builds the capacity of lawyers in the South Pacific to protect the environment through the law.

-We work with organisations in a number of Pacific countries – including Fiji, PNG, Solomon Islands and Vanuatu – to tackle a range of issues such as climate change, threats to marine environments, forestry and mining.
+We work with organisations in a number of Pacific countries – including Fiji, PNG, Solomon Islands and Vanuatu – to tackle issues such as climate change, threats to marine environments, forestry and mining.

 The objectives of the International Program are: